6i-software/vba-monologger/src/under-the-hood/log-severity-levels.md

+---
+description: Understand the concept of log severity levels in VBA Monologger.
+Learn how to classify and filter log messages by their importance using standard severity levels
+---

 ## Concept

 The severity levels indicate the severity of each event, from the most trivial to the most catastrophic, and allow administrators or developers to filter messages based on their importance.